mgbmix/mgbmix/content/CARDS/DROP02/0115 - The Actor's Curse.md

 # Rules Text

+/Plot Twist/
-When you activate this card, send all Agendas and [[Tactic|Tactics]] in play to the discard.
-This effect applies to all players.
+When you activate this card, [[sideline]] all [[Agenda|Agendas]] and Tactics for one (1) turn.

+/Boobie Trap/
+When you activate this card, target player discards one card from Hand (if possible).

+Trip Hazard:
-Trip Hazard: 2 last used enemy creatures are stunned for two (2) turns.
+2 last used enemy creatures are stunned for two (2) turns.

+dream shatterer:
-dream shatterer: all agenda cards in play are foiled. does not include narrative cards
+all [[agenda]] cards in play are foiled. does not include narrative cards (Does not affect Narrative Score?)

 # Card Nav